 Person lost in Immigration Court and the BIA due to a drug conviction.
 We filed in the Circuit Court and that was remanded to the… Read More »Case Remanded from the BIA and the Circuit Court

 The court grants petition for review and remands.
-Finds no regulation specifies that USCIS must reject a signed application accompanied by an unsigned check for… Read More »CA9 Holds BIA Erred in Finding Application Improperly Filed Because of Unsigned Check
+Finds no regulation specifies that USCIS must reject a signed application accompanied by an unsigned check for… Read More »CA9 Holds BIA Erred in Finding Improperly Filed of Unsigned Check